 After you use the cardboard as a weed barrier, to make the beds look fabulous , use your favorite ground cover, mulch, peagravel, river rock, and cover over it, it works like a charm.

 We use a variety of Upcycled free items.
 Old Bedding & linens, carpet, burlap, newspaper & cardboard.
 They all work if applied properly, dont leave gaps.
+We use bolts/rolls of brown paper in the front yard.

 Can I use an old door screen for a landscape fabric?

 You can, but depending on what kind of metal it is, it could rust.
 We had this happen on a sloped area, and when it rained, rusty water washed down and stained the light color concrete nearby.
 If this is not your situation, you should be OK.
 Just be aware of the runoff and where it goes.
 Also, if you are using it in a flat area, be sure it does not stand up enough to be a tripping hazard if someone is walking through the area.
+Yes, people aren't supposed to be walking in landscaped areas, but if you are in there weeding or kids who will be kids run into the area to get a ball, you won't want a hazard (or rusty parts that will cause cuts if they fall on it).

 If it is an older screen door, it may be made of wire and could rust and it is real easy to nick yourself on the edges.